pascallaliberte/sharpen.page/_posts/2020-09-25-audience-building-mindsets.md

 * Maybe you're starting a solo service business.
 * Maybe you're launching a course or an informational product soon.

-Here are three lenses that can help anchor your decision either way.
+Here are two lenses that can help anchor your decision either way.

 ## The Dependence, Independence, Interdependence Mindset